k3ppl3r/bradykeppler/README.md

-# Welcome to My Markdown Project
+# Welcome to Brady's Markdown Project

-This repository contains several markdown pages that explore topics related to nutrition, exercise, and healthy living.
-Each page showcases different features of markdown and provides valuable information.
+This repository contains several markdown pages that explore topics.
+Each page showcases different features of markdown and has valuable information.

 ## Pages